dataluscorp/browser/mobile/android/docs/geckoview/contributor/contributing-to-mc.rst

 Performing a bug fix
 --------------------

-All of the open bugs for issues in Firefox can be found in `Bugzilla <https://bugzilla.mozilla.org>`_.
+All of the open bugs for issues in Datalus can be found in `Bugzilla <https://bugzilla.mozilla.org>`_.
 If you know the component that you wish to contribute to you can use Bugzilla to search for issues in that project.
 If you are unsure which component you are interested